1. Communications’ principles and goals

 Valmet observes a three-week (21 days) silent period prior to publication of financial results.
-During this time, Valmet does not comment on the company’s financial situation, markets or future outlook.
-During the silent period, Valmet’s executives and employees do not meet with representatives of capital markets or financial media, nor do they comment on issues related to the company’s financial situation, market outlook or business prospects.
+During this time, Valmet does not comment on the company’s financial situation, markets, future outlook or recent development.
+During the silent period, Valmet’s executives and employees do not meet with representatives of capital markets or financial media to comment on issues related to the company’s financial situation, market outlook or business prospects.

 Financial information and key figures are disclosed on the group level, as Valmet has only one reporting segment.

 Financial targets and guidance